PDFs by language

 Around the opening of the vagina, there are 2 sets of skin folds.
 The inner set, called the labia minora, are small and hairless.
 The outer set, the labia majora, are larger, with hair on the outer surface.
-The inner and outer labia (Latin for lips) meet, protecting the vaginal opening and, just above it, the opening of the urethra (the short tube that carries urine from the bladder).
+(Labia is Latin for lips.)
+The inner and outer labia meet, protecting the vaginal opening and, just above it, the opening of the urethra (the short tube that carries urine from the bladder).
 The Bartholin glands are found just inside the opening of the vagina -- one on each side.
 These glands produce a mucus-like fluid that acts as a lubricant during sex.

 At the front of the vagina, the labia minora meet to form a fold or small hood of skin called the prepuce.
 The clitoris is beneath the prepuce.
 The clitoris is an approximately ¾-inch structure of highly sensitive tissue that becomes swollen with blood during sexual stimulation.
 The labia minora also meet at a place just beneath the vaginal opening, at the fourchette.
 Beyond the fourchette is the anus, the opening to the rectum.
+This is where stool comes out of the body.
 The space between the vagina and the anus is called the perineum.

 Cancer of the vulva (also known as vulvar cancer) most often affects the inner edges of the labia majora or the labia minora.
-Cancer occurs on the clitoris or in the Bartholin glands less often.
+It starts in the clitoris or in the Bartholin glands less often.

 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
 To learn more about how cancers start and spread, see What Is Cancer?

 Most cancers of the vulva are squamous cell carcinomas.
-This type of cancer begins in squamous cells, the main type of skin cells.
+This type of cancer starts in squamous cells, the main type of skin cells.
 There are several subtypes of squamous cell carcinoma:

-Cancer that begins in gland cells is called adenocarcinoma.
+Cancer that starts in gland cells is called adenocarcinoma.
 About 8 of every 100 vulvar cancers are adenocarcinomas.
 Vulvar adenocarcinomas most often start in cells of the Bartholin glands.
 These glands are found just inside the opening of the vagina.
-A Bartholin gland cancer is easily mistaken for a cyst (accumulation of fluid in the gland), so a delay in accurate diagnosis is common.
+A Bartholin gland cancer is easily mistaken for a cyst (build-up of fluid in the gland), so it's common to take awhile to get an accurate diagnosis.
 Most Bartholin gland cancers are adenocarcinomas.
 Adenocarcinomas can also form in the sweat glands of the vulvar skin.